Chart Color Schemes

 Kirrawee Library+

-A state-of-the-art library and community hub featuring recording studios, live sound rooms, media labs with industry-standard editing software, bookable event spaces for conferences and film screenings, flexible co-working and study areas, children's spaces with Storytime programs, and borrowable collections including musical instruments and recording equipment.
-Opened June 2025 as Sutherland Shire Council's ninth library, designed to support digital creativity, storytelling, and community collaboration.
+A $10 million state-of-the-art library and community hub by Sutherland Shire Council, opened in June 2025 as the Shire's ninth library.
+Features recording studios, live sound room, media lab with industry-standard editing software, bookable event spaces for conferences and film screenings, flexible co-working and study areas, children's spaces with Storytime programs, and borrowable collections including musical instruments and recording kits.
+Located in South Village shopping centre, designed to support digital creativity, storytelling, performance, and community collaboration.

 Sutherland Leisure Centre Indoor Complex Renewal